 We are looking forward to your comments, suggestions etc. which you may forward either to myself (Alexei.I.Lyapustin @nasa.gov) or to Yujie (Yujie.Wang@nasa.gov).

-We acknowledge the support from MODAPS and MODIS LAADS in accommodating processing and data archive.
+We acknowledge the support from NASA MODIS Direct Readout Laboratory in accommodating processing and data archive.